Step into the Circle and Volunteer at Our Worship Services

 • Care of candles

 The Sunday and weekday services plus the flower arrangements are done by members assigned to one of four teams.
 Each team serves for one week on a rotating basis.
 Different members of those teams set up for the service of their preference (or arrange the flowers) on the week designated for the team.
 This involves approximately one hour per week.
-We have a manual which may be viewed and/or downloaded from this web site.
-We provide training.
+We also have a dedicated team that serves at the 5:30 PM Saturday Mass.
+Members of this team rotate on a weekly basis.
+We provide training, and we have a manual which may be viewed and/or downloaded here.

 The Altar Guild is administered by a chair person, and each team has a team leader.
-In addition to the four teams mentioned above, there is a team leader for flowers, candles, brass cleaning, linens, plus weddings, funerals and baptisms.
+In addition to the five teams mentioned above, there is a team leader for flowers, candles, brass cleaning and linens.
+There is also a team leader for the Special Services Team who coordinates weddings, baptisms and funerals.

-We hold at least two meetings per year which are both a social gathering and business meeting.
+We hold at least one meeting per year which is both a social gathering and a business meeting.

 Serving this ministry is truly rewarding, and we welcome new members.
-To join or for more information, please contact Nancy Neomany at firstname.lastname@example.org.
+To join or for more information, please contact Judy Olson at email@example.com.

 Acolytes perform ceremonial duties before and during services.
 They take part in the procession, carry the candles, cross, or banners, help with the collection and assist the clergy with setting the altar for Communion.
 All ages, from children to adults, are welcome to be trained to serve.
 Duties are assigned according to age and ability and members generally serve monthly.